Kevin Cronin: Career

 Cronin joined REO Speedwagon shortly after the group recorded its debut album in 1971.
 He recorded one album with the band, 1972's R.E.O./T.W.O., but left the band soon after because of missed rehearsals and creative disagreements.
 Following a brief solo career, Cronin returned to the band in 1976.

 Cronin's return came after Greg X. Volz turned down the lead vocalist position due to his conversion to Christianity.
 Even though the band's success hit its peak in the late 1970s and early 1980s, it still released records in the 2000s such as Find Your Own Way Home in 2007.
 Its most famous album, Hi Infidelity, sold over 10 million copies.
 Cronin has stated in various interviews that they "play for free but get paid for the traveling".
 He has written or co-written many of the band's hit songs such as "Keep On Loving You", "Can't Fight This Feeling", "Keep the Fire Burnin'", "I Do' Wanna Know", "Keep Pushin'", "Roll with the Changes", "Time for Me to Fly", "Here with Me", "In My Dreams", and "Don't Let Him Go".
 Cronin possesses the vocal range of a dramatic tenor.

+When MTV was first established, Cronin was the first person offered a VJ position, but turned it down due to time constraints caused by band tours.